timbuktuvariance/seazineNew/content/blog/creating-a-new-theme.md

 ### Site Configuration File

 When Hugo runs, it looks for a configuration file that contains settings that override default values for the entire site.
 The file can use TOML, YAML, or JSON.
-I prefer to use TOML for my configuration files.
-If you prefer to use JSON or YAML, you’ll need to translate my examples.
-You’ll also need to change the name of the file since Hugo uses the extension to determine how to process it.
+I prefer to use TOML for my c

 Hugo translates Markdown files into HTML.
 By default, Hugo expects to find Markdown files in your `content/` directory and template files in your `themes/` directory.
 It will create HTML files in your `public/` directory.
 You can change this by specifying alternate locations in the configuration file.